How to Do Side Leg Raises for an Extra Booty Boost

 What Muscles Does a Side Leg Raise Work?

-Because you’re working against gravity and trying to maintain stability, side leg raises make for great bodyweight strength training, especially for your hips, glutes, and core, according to Parker.
+Because you’re working against gravity and trying to maintain stability, side leg raises make for a great addition to a bodyweight strength training workout, especially for your hips, glutes, and core, according to Parker.

-- Glutes: The muscles of your butt not only help you during squats and lunges, they help abduct your legs (move them out to the sides), particularly the gluteus medius and gluteus minimus.
+- Glutes: The muscles of your butt not only help you during squats and lunges, they’re also leg abductors (meaning they move your legs away from your midline), particularly the gluteus medius and gluteus minimus.

 - Inner thighs: In the case of the dual lying side leg raise, the adductors (the muscles of your inner thighs) of your bottom leg will get plenty of work lifting it.